propavingk/LamportLens/docs/DESIGN_NOTES.md

 rate, which rounding, and which decimal separator.
 The alternative was to print SOL alongside; the honest version of that is a calculator, and every reader already has one.

+## The rate is an input, not a constant

+The rent-exempt rate changes with network upgrades, and the tool treats it as a parameter with a dated default rather than baking it into the arithmetic.
+The alternative, a single hardcoded constant, would silently reinterpret old snapshots the day the network activates the next SIMD-0437 step.
+Because the rate is a parameter, an old snapshot can be re-audited under both rates, which